I placed my first trade in 2011.

 What you'd be doing is observing the past with statistical methods and betting on the future to be a nice enough fella to behave like the past.

-Tweaking a strategy over and over until it gets good results in backtest is the equivalent of coming to an exam and asking the teacher to test you on the only subject you studied during his course.
+Tweaking a strategy over and over until it gets good results in backtests is the equivalent of coming to an exam and asking the teacher to test you on the only subject you studied during his course.

 Markets are no different.